-Rohypnol is a prescription antianxiety medication that is 10 times more powerful than Valium.
+Rohypnol is sold in some countries as a sleeping pill, but is illegal in the United States.
 Because it can cause extreme drowsiness (or "blackouts"), it is often used in date rapes.

 Rohypnol has received a lot of attention because of its association with date rape.
 Many teen girls and women report having been raped after having rohypnol slipped into their drinks.
 The drug also causes "anterograde amnesia."
 This means it's hard to remember what happened while on the drug.
 Because of this, it can be hard to give important details if a young woman wants to report the rape.